tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/architecture/custom_settings.rst

              :language: python

 Here, we see a different setup compared to the previous case.
-There is a single function, named ``updateGuidance`` that calculates both the thrust magnitude and the aerodynamic angles.
+There is a single function, named ``update_guidance`` that calculates both the thrust magnitude and the aerodynamic angles.
 This allows the calculation of the two models to be coupled, which is required for many more advanced applications.
 The two functions ``getAerodynamicAngles`` and ``getThrustMagnitude`` are then linked to the environment as follows:

     .. tabs::